The Future of Astrophysics

 Carnegie Mellon, University of Washington to Pioneer Platforms that Harness Astrophysical Data to Unravel the Universe’s Mysteries

-The Bruce and Astrid McWilliams Center for Cosmology at Carnegie Mellon University joins research efforts in astrophysics and particle physics and partners with computer science, statistics, and other disciplines to unravel the mysteries of the universe.
-More than 95 percent of the universe is composed of mysterious dark matter and dark energy, about which little is known.
-Dark matter is thought to play a key role in the formation of galaxies and the clustering of galaxies in the universe.
-Dark energy is responsible for the accelerating expansion of the universe.
-The center supports research on the makeup of the universe and how it evolved to its current state, and assists faculty and students engaged in a multidisciplinary quest to advance understanding of the universe.
+The McWilliams Center for Cosmology at Carnegie Mellon University joins research efforts in astrophysics, particle physics, computer science, statistics, and other disciplines to unravel the mysteries of the universe.
+More than 95 percent of the universe is composed of dark matter and dark energy.
+Dark matter plays a key role in the formation of large scale structure of the universe, and dark energy is responsible for its accelerating expansion.
+The Center supports the multidisciplinary quest of faculty and students to understand the makeup of the universe and how it evolved to its current state.